Separation Anxiety with an Australian Shepherd Puppy?

 - Packing, shaking or panting

 - Following Behaviour: Australian Shepherd puppies tend to be very attached to their owners.
-Some following behaviour is normal.
+Some following behaviour is expected.

 These signs of separation anxiety generally happen within a short time of the owner leaving.
 You can set up an indoor camera while you are gone to watch your Australian Shepherd puppy and see if they are exhibiting any of these signs.
-This is the best way to figure out if they have separate anxiety because the behaviour is likely to change when you get home.
+This is the best way to determine if they have separate anxiety because the behaviour will likely change when you get home.

 Treatment Options